dougalrm/aider-patterns-wow/data/docs/understanding_the_agile_mindset.md

 This principle emphasizes the importance of continuous improvement, which is key to ensuring that the team can continue to deliver value over the long term.

 While at a glance these principles reference software development they can equally be applied in other areas and industries.
-Check out the '[**Agile beyond software development** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/uqe0X9ItmVZY5cwdd8a77A/99136439-0947-4f39-9815-b4662ca03af1.aspx)' article to understand more.
+Check out the '[**Agile beyond software development**](uqe0X9ItmVZY5cwdd8a77A/99136439-0947-4f39-9815-b4662ca03af1.aspx)' article to understand more.

 ## Agile Culture and the Importance of Leadership